Is your automation testing tool ready for Shift Left testing?

 4. Able to start the testing process right from design phase – Like BDD, TDD approaches.
 It should not depend on the application availability

 5. Be able to test application components individually as and when they are ready (the Rest APIs, UI Components etc.)

 6. Platform to collaborate and share the feedback and results immediately

-7. Should’ve minimum programming knowledge requirement so that everyone can contribute
+7. Should’ve minimum programming knowledge required so that everyone can contribute

 8. Flexible and dynamic test environments as per flexible testing requirements

 These are some of the major aspects to look for in an Automation Testing tool to implement Shift-Left testing.
 Depending on the development approach, the automation testing tool may need to support more requirements.